 And in Marrakech, un petit cadeau

-of sticky dates for paying
+of red, sticky dates to pay

 full price for a kilo of figs.